Food Network Clash of the Grandmas Winning Recipes

 I was sure I’d be sent home the first round after I created and hand-held mac & cheese taco with tequila dipping sauce.
 I was struggling with the size of my pasta being too big to fit the taco shell just as my tequila sauce burned.
 I had to make another sauce without having the opportunity to taste it before Cameron announced the cooking time was up.
-Thank goodness the judges Eddie Jackson, Brandi Milloy, Jamika Pessoa liked my dish well enough to send me to the second round and it was great to have some positive feedback heading into the second round.
+Thank goodness the judges, Eddie Jackson, Brandi Milloy, and Jamika Pessoa liked my dish well enough to send me to the second round.
+It was great to have some positive feedback heading into the second round.

 Next, they have only 30 minutes to make meatloaf for unexpected guests, with the help of unexpected sous chefs: the grandpas!”
 FULL VIDEO HERE